 Wondering about tamarind paste concentrate vs tamarind paste puree, or how to make your own tamarind puree at home?
 We've got the info.

-- Typical dishes that use tamarind include tamarind chutney, agua de tamarindo, tamarind sugar candy, Pad Thai, and various curries.
+Often found in: Tamarind chutney, agua de tamarindo, tamarind sugar candy, Pad Thai, and various curries

 What is Tamarind?